TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Also notice that we can define variables inside the comprehension by using the `let` syntax.

  However, there is one final optimization we can do.
-The idea is that $x > y$ or $ x < y$ for pythagorian triplets as $sqrt 2$ is irrational.
-So if we can somehow, only evaluate only the cases where $x < y$ and then just genrate $(x,y,z)$ and $(y,x,z)$; we almost half the number of cases we check.
+The idea is that $x > y$ or $ x < y$ for pythagorean triplets as $sqrt 2$ is irrational.
+So if we can somehow, only evaluate only the cases where $x < y$ and then just generate $(x,y,z)$ and $(y,x,z)$; we almost half the number of cases we check.
 This means, our final optimized code would look like:
 ```
--- | The optimal way to get pythagorian triplets
+-- | The optimal way to get pythagorean triplets
 pythOpt n = [t|
     x <- [1..n],
     y <- [(x+1)..n],